Austinma1010/shapeShift/README.md

 # shapeShift
 ## Description
-An app to keep track of your wellness routines and connect to a fitness community
+An app to keep track of your wellness routines.

 ## Installation
 No installation needed, just login to the website and start your fitness journey.